-Leonardo's Lady with an Ermine is one of the most important works in all of Western art.
+Leonardo's Lady with an Ermine is one of the most important works in all of the Western art.
 Only a handful of authentic panel painting of him survive.
 Enormously curious, Leonardo often painted with experimental materials or abandoned projects once he had mastered the formal challenge each presented.
-An object of the greatest rarit, the Lady with an Ermine is a captivating image of exquisite elegance and reveals the artistic genius of Leonardo da Vinci's incomparable creative mind.sighting turret on top to coordinate the firing of the canons and the steering of the vehicle.
+An object of the greatest rarity, the Lady with an Ermine is a captivating image of exquisite elegance and reveals the artistic genius of Leonardo da Vinci's incomparable creative mind.

 The Lady With An Ermine' came into Polish hands in 1800, after it was bought by the young Prince Adam Czartoryski (later a hero in the fight for Polish independence) during his tour of Italy.
 The painting was for his mother, a keen collector and the foundress of the Czartoryski Museum.

 Princess Izabela may have been a great patriot but her handling of the Leonardo painting would have given modern art historians a heart attack.
 'If it's a dog, it's a very ugly one' she remarked on receiving the portrait from the gallant Prince Adam.
 Taking a disliking to Leonardo's blue background, the Princess promptly had it painted jet black, and then painted on an erroneous title 'La Belle Ferronniere'' (a portrait that now hangs in the Louvre).